Welcome to the 2023 January Side Income Report.

 Although I’m still trying my best to limit opportunities to throw away those hard-earned paychecks, the positive result is that I earn more in cash back from the credit card rewards.

-January Side Income – Capital One Credit Card Cash-Back Rewards – $43.53
+January Side Income – Capital One & Chase Sapphire Preferred Credit Card Cash-Back Rewards – $77.01

-In 2021, I was able to max out my Roth IRA and 401k – I highly recommend you do the same in 2022 if you have the option!
-In January, I immediately transferred the maximum $6,000 limit from my taxable brokerage account to the tax-deferred Roth IRA for the 2022 year, with most of it invested during a market correction in the middle of January.
+In 2022, I was able to max out my Roth IRA and 401k – I highly recommend you do the same in 2023 if you have the option!
+In January, I immediately transferred the maximum $6,000 limit from my taxable brokerage account to the tax-deferred Roth IRA for the 2023 year, with most of it invested in January.
 The sooner, the better since time in the market often beats timing the market.

 Thank you for taking the time to read through my latest January income report and thank you for contributing if you have previously purchased something through one of my affiliate links!